cassianoperin/Orion-CHIP8-Emulator/README.md

 ### Problems

-1) Games not working:
-    * Breakout Camelo Cortez (Apparently this rom has collision detection bugs)
-	* Submarine [Carmelo Cortez, 1978].ch8 is too fast - tem que fixar no 60fps

-2) INPUT: When the first key is pressed, freeze the emulation by a second (with input_keyboard_remaps() enabled).
+1) INPUT: When the first key is pressed, freeze the emulation by a second (with input_keyboard_remaps() enabled).
 Table and update value?
 Pointer?

-3) display_draw strange in main, review and set @60hz when debug or every cycle
+2) display_draw strange in main, review and set @60hz when debug or every cycle